digitalearthafrica/config/terria/README.md

 ## Superseded - `africa-prod-archived.json`

+*Not currently in use*

-The pre-2022 manually defined Terria catalogue.
+The pre-2022 manually-defined Terria catalogue, used in repository release `0.1.42` and earlier.
 It does not draw information from layer configs (for example `abstract` fields are missing and would have to be individually copied over and updated).
 It has not been updated with products past January 2022.